Winner of the Oklahoma Medal for Excellence in Elementary Teaching

 In Rahn’s classroom, students have worked in teams to design a Mars Rover and lander that is tested by dropping it from a height of 20 feet to see if its precious cargo – a raw egg – will survive the fall.
 In a cross-curricular unit, her students have read the memoir “Rocket Boys” and designed and built their own rockets.
 Through inquiry-based investigations, students become young scientists, observing natural phenomena, collecting data to develop their own hypotheses and conducting peer reviews as teams.
 Rahn volunteers after school to host an all-girls STEM Club, which is currently re-engineering old toys to accommodate students with cognitive disabilities.

 “Mrs. Rahn connects with students through interactive learning and inspires them to love science and science concepts,” said Alicia Doonkeen, who credits Rahn with inspiring her daughters’ fascination with science.
 “The students not only learn the subject, but they learn to love the subject!”

-Committed to lifelong learning, Rahn invests her summers attending some of the nation’s top STEM teaching institutes and will soon earn her master’s degree in Teaching, Learning and Leadership with a focus on math and science from Oklahoma State University.
+Committed to lifelong learning, Rahn invests her summers attending some of the nation’s top STEM teaching institutes and recently earned her master’s degree in Teaching, Learning and Leadership with a focus on math and science from Oklahoma State University.
 Among her many honors, Rahn is a 2020 Oklahoma Teacher of the Year finalist and recipient of the Presidential Award for Excellence in Math and Science Teaching.